Ugochukwuodinaka/Microsoft-Stock-Market-Analysis/README.md

 ## Project Overview

 ### Introduction:
+Microsoft Corporation is an American multinational technology corporation which produces computer software, consumer electronics, personal computers, and related services headquartered at the Microsoft Redmond campus located in Redmond, Washington, United States.
+Its best-known software products are the Windows line of operating systems, the Microsoft Office suite, and the Internet Explorer and Edge web browsers.
+Its flagship hardware products are the Xbox video game consoles and the Microsoft Surface lineup of touchscreen personal computers.
+Microsoft ranked No. 21 in the 2020 Fortune 500 rankings of the largest United States corporations by total revenue; it was the world's largest software maker by revenue as of 2019.
+It is one of the Big Five American information technology companies, alongside Google, Amazon, Apple, and Meta.

 The __Microsoft Stock Market (1986-2022) Analysis__ project aims to delve into the historical performance of Microsoft Corporation's stock in the period spanning from its initial public offering (IPO) in 1986 to the end of 2022.
 This comprehensive analysis will provide insights into the long-term trends, volatility, key events, and factors influencing Microsoft's stock market performance over more than three decades.

 ### Objectives: